enricogenauck/enricogenauck-de/recruiters-welcome/index.md

 layout: post
 ---

-You have some great clients which are **looking for a professional rails developer, experienced and product focussed**.
+You have some great clients who are **looking for a professional rails developer – experienced and product focused**.
 You want to provide them with the best candidates you can find on [LinkedIn]( https://www.linkedin.com/in/enricogenauck) , [XING](https://www.xing.com/profile/Enrico_Genauck), [Github](https://github.com/enricogenauck) or even Google.

-But all comes down to **Timing**.
-Understandably you want to contact them directly as fast as possible.
+But all comes down to **timing**.
+Understandably, you want to contact them directly as fast as possible.
 Talk to them, get to know them.
 Assert their skills and if they fit the profile. **Your time is valuable**.
 And they value their time as well.
 Engaged in one or maybe two highly demanding projects they are dedicating their whole effort to the client.
 As you do.
 So your mails remain unanswered for days, weeks even.
 Your calls get ducked.
 And that way maybe both of you miss out on a great fit for the client, the project and the professional freelancer.

 **Let's fix this!** There is a better way, a better time to check in.
 A perfect time to chat, to get to know each other.
-In German, in English, doesn't matter.
+In German or in English, it doesn't matter.

-Just give me your direct mail address. **I will contact you immediatly** when I'm available for new and amazing projects, new clients and interesting challanges.
+Just give me your direct mail address. **I will contact you immediately** when I'm available for new and amazing projects, new clients and interesting challenges.

 <!-- Begin MailChimp Signup Form -->
 <div id="mc_embed_signup">